 Q: What are your rates for wedding photography?

-The digital files on master DVD are high-resolution and include rights for personal use and printing.
+The digital files on master DVD or Flash Drive (a sleek and sexy branded unit) are high-resolution and include rights for unlimited personal use and printing.
 The online gallery enables remote viewing of images and secure online ordering of prints.

 Q: Do you have liability insurance?